aliogd78/DATA-332-Final-Project/README.md

 The first chart we created shows amount of male and female butterflies by country.
 ![Countries Where Male and Female Butterflies Were Found](https://user-images.githubusercontent.com/104874375/168444943-11e15c86-c486-46ab-9d51-8afd93d399cd.png)
-* This chart shows that there might be the certain climate the butterflies prefer and the butterflies might be found more in UK ad the USA.
+* This chart shows that there might be a certain climate that the butterflies prefer, and that is why they might be found more in UK and the USA.
-* To back up some reason, we can see that there are butterflies in Mexico because of the hot weather.
+* To support this reasoning, we believe that there are so few butterflies in Mexico possibly due to the heat.
-* The scienctists might want to look in the reasoning.
+* The scienctists might want to look in this further.

 The next chart shows the Institutions that found the butterflies
 ![Institution Where Male and Female Butterflies Were Found](https://user-images.githubusercontent.com/104874375/168445169-d6dbc411-8548-4299-b879-84775d869482.png)